airpair/building-pure-javascript-applications-meteorjs/post.md

+**Notice:** This article is in draft mode and it will be improved in a few days.

 Back in 2012, I was starting my web development career.
 I already knew HTML, CSS, SQL and a bit PHP.
 I learned PHP and some PHP frameworks so I could build web applications.
 I needed to learn jQuery for front-end stuff.
 Then I learned front-end framework Bootstrap.
 After a year, I had solid knowledge of full stack web development.

 ## I was building applications in PHP